thelexhibition/thelexhibition-thelexhibition.github.io/_pages/about.md

 Other: Symphony

+## Models & Application

+Ensemble trees for multi-factor analysis and trade selection.

+Portfolio Optimisation (clustering, deep correlation analysis, optimisation)

+Multinomial probit models and bayesian techniques for racing and sports modelling.

+Financial markets reccomender systems.

-Feel free to get in touch for feedback, to collaborate or share project ideas on the contact page.
+Feel free to get in touch for feedback, to collaborate or share project ideas !

 <a href="https://thelexhibition.github.io/thelexhibition-thelexhibition.github.io/contact" class="button button--large">Send me a message</a>